lithium/code-wars/NOTES.md

 ## Referee

-Users can submit Scripts by forking lithium/codewars-warrior
-Users can edit/submit Scripts online with GitHub authentication.
+Users can edit/submit One Script online with GitHub authentication.

 ### Battle Royale Round

-At least 4 players.
+At least 4 players -- up to 8.
 Board locations are "Marked" by a player if they change the memory location.
 If a Thread executes an Instruction Marked by a different Player, and later dies, the player who marked the location will be granted a Kill Point.

 The round ends after 65,536 steps, or if there is only one player's threads left.

+score = (numWarriors * (numWarriors-1)) / numSurvivors + killPoints

 Last man standing is awarded a point bonus.